marionettejs/backbone.marionette/docs/marionette.region.md

 methods to help utilize regions.

 - `getRegion(name)` - Request a region from a view by name.
+ - Note: If the view hasn't been rendered at this point, it will be.
 - `getRegions()` - Returns an object literal of all regions on the view organized by name.
+ - Note: If the view hasn't been rendered at this point, it will be.
 - `hasRegion(name)` - Check if a view has a region.
 - `emptyRegions()` - Empty all of the regions on a view.